imwally/nil/content/what-shell-am-i-using.md

 about the shell you're typing all those commands in to find the shell you're using requires a little more poking around.
 The two easiest solutions, on macOS at least, are `lsof` and `fuser`.
-Activity Monitor also offers up a GUI for finding the same information but you need to how to dig into it.
+Activity Monitor also offers up a GUI for finding the same information but you need to know how to dig into it.